uradotdesign/ura.design-old/_posts/2018-03-19-new-ura-website.md

 - GitHub Pages
 - Jekyll
 excerpt:
  Our new website is up and running!
 When Ura was founded we were just 2 people trying to build something in our free time.
-Since then, we came a long way and others have joined us too.
-It was time for us to move away from WordPress to a more contribution friendly platform, such as Jekyll.[…]
+Since then, we came a long way and others have joined us too
 ---

 Our new website is up and running!
 When Ura was founded we were just 2 people trying to build something in our free time.
 Since then, we came a long way and others have joined us too.
 It was time for us to move away from WordPress to a more contribution friendly platform, such as [Jekyll](https://jekyllrb.com).